aaronsaray/aaronsaray.com/_posts/2012-06-19-store-zend-framework-options-in-the-registry.markdown

 First, the method is named that way on purpose.
 This way, later on in the bootstrap, if I really wanted to get the output of the registry version of the options, I could call $this->getOptionsRegistry().
 It's much more clear that I'm getting that version than just the array version from $this->getOptions().
 This is the reason why there is a return statement at the end as well.
 That return statement tests my input as well.
 If it doesn't return the right result, I know there was a problem storing it in the registry.

-Next, a new Zend_Config item is made using the multidimentional array gained from the boostrap, and then it's set in the 'options' key of the Registry.
+Next, a new Zend_Config item is made using the multidimensional array gained from the bootstrap, and then it's set in the 'options' key of the Registry.